-Marriage is designed by God to reflect that self-sacrificial, uniting love as a signpost to God’s very nature and his desire to be one with us too in self-sacrificial love.
-He has already loved us and sacrificed deeply for us, and we are to respond with our love and willingness to lay down our lives for him too.
+Marriage is designed by God to reflect that self-sacrificial, uniting love as a signpost to God’s very nature and His desire to be one with us too in self-sacrificial love.
+He has already loved us and sacrificed deeply for us, and we are to respond with our love and willingness to lay down our lives for Him too.

-Yeshua said, “Greater love has no one than this, than to lay down one’s life for his friends.”
+“Greater love has no one than this, than to lay down one’s life for his friends.”
 (John 15:13)

-But it doesn’t stop there – as Yeshua said, he wants us to be one with each other too – our brothers and sisters in faith.
+But it doesn’t stop there – as Yeshua said, He wants us to be one with each other too – our brothers and sisters in faith.
 This is another signpost of His glory, His nature and His wondrous love.